everdro1d/anyrun-plugins/README.md

 # Anyrun plugins

 This repo is structured based on [wuliuqii's anyrun-plugins](https://github.com/wuliuqii/anyrun-plugins/).
+It is a collection of anyrun plugins I've made for myself to make life easier.

 ## Installation